Rick-McCoy/MidiToText/README.md

 ## Reference

 For Midicsv instructions, visit John Walker's [site](fourmilab.ch/webtools/midicsv/).
+This description will use terms explained on detail on that site.
 All of my programs are only made with basic C++ knowledge.
 Visit Karpathy's [char-rnn](github.com/karpathy/char-rnn) for the wonderful LSTM he made.

 ## Tests